-Offering individual and group training to get you OSHA certified.
+Offering group or individual forklift training to get you OSHA certified.

 At Fairchild, we know safety is crucial to any company.
-That’s why we’re dedicated to providing OSHA-aligned courses for forklift training, aerial equipment operators, and in-house trainers.
-As your partner in comprehensive materials handling solutions, we provide the training to ensure your employees are able to safely and skillfully operate equipment from Hyster, Yale, JCB, Genie, JLG and more.
+That’s why we’re dedicated to providing courses aligned with the Occupational Safety and Health Administration's (OSHA) standards for forklift training, aerial equipment operators, and in-house trainers.
+As your partner in comprehensive materials handling solutions, we provide OSHA certified forklift training to ensure your employees are able to safely and skillfully operate equipment from Hyster, Yale, JCB, Genie, JLG and more.

 Upcoming Training Events